remonsec/remonsec/README.md

 ### Yo, I'm Remonsec 🔥

-I'm a hacker, bug bounty hunter, and pentester.
-If it's got a vulnerability, I'm probably looking for it.
-Catch me on the grind or getting my hands dirty with code.
+I’m a hacker, a bug bounty hunter, and a pentester.
+If there’s a vulnerability, best believe I’m hunting it down.
+Either I’m grinding or getting my hands dirty with code

+no excuses.

 ---